rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-1-numbers-and-comparisons.md

 ## 3. The Compiler Validates

-We'll never build instances of "less-than" ourselves, but we'll make the compiler build implicit instances of "less-than" <em>just for the right types</em>.
+We'll never build instances of "less-than" ourselves, but we'll make the compiler build implicit instances of "less-than" _just for the right types_.
 Through these instances, we'll thus validate the existence of the "less-than" type for various numbers, and therefore prove the comparison between numbers.

 Implicit methods to the rescue: